Skip to content

 When will Sophos Firewall v22 be available as GA?

-The early access phase started in October 2025 and Sophos usually releases the GA version a few weeks after the EAP.
-Based on previous release cycles, the GA release is expected in early December 2025.
+The Early Access phase started in October 2025.
+Sophos usually releases the GA version a few weeks after the EAP.
+Based on previous release cycles, the GA release can be expected in early December 2025.

 What is the new Health Check and what is it used for?

 The Health Check checks the firewall configuration for vulnerabilities and deviations from best practices.
-It evaluates settings such as TLS encryption, password complexity, MFA, admin access or update status and displays them clearly in the dashboard.
-The aim is to detect and rectify misconfigurations at an early stage before they become security problems.
+It evaluates settings such as TLS encryption, password complexity, MFA, admin access, or update status and displays them clearly in the dashboard.
+The goal is to detect and fix misconfigurations early before they become security issues.

 What has changed in the Xstream Architecture?

 The Xstream Control Plane has been completely rebuilt.
-Central services such as IPS or web filters now run in isolation from each other.
-This increases stability, as a faulty module no longer has an impact on other areas.
-At the same time, the architecture creates the basis for container services, API control and future scaling functions.
+Core services such as IPS and Web Filter now run isolated from one another.
+This increases stability because a faulty module no longer affects other areas.
+At the same time, the architecture creates the basis for container services, API control, and future scaling capabilities.

 Why is CPU-based processing now better than the NPU solution of the older XGS series?

 Not all firewalls have a dedicated NPU.
-The new CPU-oriented architecture ensures consistent performance across all platforms – even with virtual or cloud installations.
-In addition, the elimination of the NPU reduces heat development and thus the background noise, especially in smaller models.
+The new CPU-oriented architecture ensures consistent performance across all platforms, including virtual and cloud installations.
+In addition, removing the NPU reduces heat generation and therefore noise levels, especially in smaller models.

-What are the advantages of the new kernel (version 6.6+)?
+What are the benefits of the new kernel (version 6.6+)?

-The updated Linux kernel in Sophos Firewall v22 offers improved security mechanisms against attacks such as Spectre, Meltdown and Retbleed.
-It provides better protection against memory errors and stabilizes operation with additional protection mechanisms such as Stack Canaries and KASLR.
+The updated Linux kernel in Sophos Firewall v22 offers improved security mechanisms against attacks such as Spectre, Meltdown, and Retbleed.
+It provides better protection against memory errors and stabilizes operation through additional protection mechanisms such as Stack Canaries and KASLR.

 What's new with Threat Feeds?

-Threat feeds are now also applied to NAT and WAF rules.
-This means that the firewall automatically blocks known attacker IPs even before they reach an internal service.
-This function significantly increases the level of protection as it includes productive servers and redirects.
+Threat Feeds are now also applied to NAT and WAF rules.
+This means the firewall automatically blocks known attacker IPs before they even reach an internal service.
+This significantly improves protection because production servers and port forwards are included.

 How does the upgrade to SFOS v22 work?

-The upgrade takes place automatically on around 98% of devices.
-Systems with a small root partition (1 GB) expand this automatically during the process, which can take a few minutes longer.
+For around 98% of devices, the upgrade is automatic.
+Systems with a small root partition (1 GB) expand it automatically during the process, which can take a few minutes longer.
 Only older installations or devices with outdated SSD firmware require manual preparation.
-All steps are clearly displayed via the GUI or by e-mail.
+All steps are clearly displayed via the GUI or email.

-Yes, in addition to SNMP hardware values (temperature, fans, power supplies, PoE), Sophos Firewall v22 now also supports sFlow for real-time traffic analysis.
-This allows unusual data flows or load peaks to be detected immediately.
+Yes.
+In addition to SNMP hardware metrics (temperature, fans, power supplies, PoE), Sophos Firewall v22 now also supports sFlow for real-time traffic analysis.
+This makes it possible to detect unusual data flows or load spikes immediately.

 Sources